Disability Insurance: Do I Really Need It?

-* Derek R. Funk, Esq. is an attorney licensed in Utah and Arizona.
+* Derek R. Funk, Esq. is a Phoenix-based disability insurance attorney licensed in Utah and Arizona.
 His practice is solely dedicated to handling professionals’ “own occupation” claims and he works with dentists at all stages of the disability claims process.

 The information in this article has been prepared for informational purposes only and does not constitute legal advice.
 Anyone reading this article should not act on any information contained herein without seeking professional counsel from an attorney.
 The author and publisher shall not be responsible for any damages resulting from any error, inaccuracy or omission contained in this publication.